 I like to delegate boring tasks to a computer.
 Therefore when I read about ifttt first time I was very optimistic.
-I registered there and quickly found that there is no ways this service could help me.
+I registered there and quickly found that there are no ways this service could help me.
 Probably, I used Internet services some very special way and all people did something completely different – I did not know.

 Following “use it smart” approach I did not use services which brought no value to me just because somebody said that this was a service to use.

 Since that time, I regularly meet articles named like “<X> best ifttt receipts for <Y>”, where X is a number, usually between 5 and 20 and Y is some popular service or tool.
 As mostly all other “list” articles, these are just a list collected to wrote a post.
 Authors mostly do not use these receipts them-selfs.

 Sometimes I check these articles and find, again and again, that this “best”, “must use” etc receipts are not for me.

 After starting this blog I thought: it would be great to have a collection of all post from the blog in the way they were published.
 The next idea was, definitely ifttt.com should be able to help.
 Something like if <new post on useitsmart.com> then <save it to my Dropbox>.
 Finally, iftt.com could be useful for me!
 I logged in, gave ifttt access to my Dropbox (you need first give it access and only then you see what it can do) and found that ifttt cannot do what I wanted to.
 It can something, but cannot save a post in a PDF or some other formats and store result in Dropbox.

 So, ifttt, unfortunately, is still useless for me.

 Ironically, recently ifttt sent me a promo email with a set of “12 Applets for healthy habits.
 Here they are:

 These are 12 best ways ifttt belies they can help me with healthy habits: